Nidhiki: Wait a minute, Krekka. I thought Lariska said you could fly?

 - Like the City of Heroes example, players running multiple alts can sometimes forget which ones have a Flight License.

-- An inverse example, Stories of players leaping off cliffs planning to shift into flight form or use sometype of movment slowing, thinking they're on their druid, mage, etc... then realizing their not and dying.
+- An inverse example, Stories of players leaping off cliffs planning to shift into flight form or use sometype of movment slowing, thinking they're on their druid, mage, etc... then realizing they're not and dying.

 - It's not uncommon in League of Legends to forget that your items have active effects only to kick yourself now that you're just out of range to inflict slow with your Hextech Gunblade.